|

 1991)

-Glen was the best pitcher for his age in the U.S. He is
+Glen was the best pitcher for his age in the U.S. He is the

-forward to the 2004 Olympics. |
+to the 2004 Olympics. |

 |